J.C. Loudon and E.B. Lamb

 1805 – 1869

 John Claudius Loudon was a key figure in Victorian horticulture and garden design.
 Born in Lanarkshire in 1783 into a farming family, he was apprenticed as a nurseryman and then went on to study agriculture and botany at Edinburgh University.
 Here he met many influential people such as the naturalist and plantsman Sir Joseph Banks and the utilitarian philosopher Jeremy Bentham, who greatly influenced his outlook on life.
 Starting in agriculture he moved on to horticulture and landscape gardening whilst writing extensively.
-His ‘Encyclopaedia of Gardening’ ran to 1500 pages and his ‘Arboretum et Fruticetum Britannicum’ was a record of all tree varieties grown in Britain.
+His ‘Encyclopaedia of Gardening’ ran to 1500 pages and he was the first to use the term “arboretum” in writing: his ‘Arboretum et Fruticetum Britannicum’ was a record of all tree varieties grown in Britain.
 From 1826 until his death in 1843 he published, and wrote much of, ‘The Gardener’s Magazine’, which was hugely influential in the development of horticulture.
 He contributed to the public discussions that led to the establishment of the Garden Cemeteries and used his magazine to put forward his own ideas.
 He drew up plans for only three cemeteries, at Bath Abbey 1842, Southampton 1843 and Histon Road, Cambridge 1842.
 Of these, Histon Road was the only one to be realised without significant modification by others.

 Working with the architect Edward Buckton Lamb, who drew up plans for the Lodge and Chapel, Loudon submitted a very detailed proposal to the Cemetery Company describing the preparation and layout of the site, two alternative planting schemes, and the arrangement and construction of different types of graves so that the Cemetery could provide for sufficient interments to be financially viable.